America's Best Music: History

 On October 1, 2008, America's Best Music absorbed Jones Standards, a short-lived format created by the now-dissolved Jones Radio Networks, as a result of Jones's purchase by Westwood One.
 Many, though not all, Jones Standards affiliates switched over to America's Best Music.
 Westwood One's subsequent purchase of Waitt Radio Networks added a second adult standards/MOR-based format to the syndicator's portfolio in the form of "The Lounge", formerly distributed by Waitt and now discontinued.

 In July 2015 it was announced that all the on-air personalities would be terminated as Westwood One downsized its air staff.
 Original morning show host Jeff Rollins and afternoon host and production director Carl Hampton were terminated as well as fellow weekday voice John Gleason, plus weekenders Pat McNulty, Wayne Yafee and Paul Worden.
 Rollins returned to the air, hosting mornings at WOSN, Ocean-FM, in Indian River Shores, Florida.

 Former DJs included Dick Heatherton, Nick Gerard, Ed Brand, Joe Daniels, Mark Haden, Rick Wagstaff, Rick Garza, Lou Simon, and Peter Doeblin.
 Chick Watkins, the format's former program director, was also a DJ for many years.

+As of 2025, America's Best Music was the last of Westwood One's 24/7 networks to include a substantial portion of pop music from prior to the 1970s, after it shut down Good Time Oldies and Classic Hits Gold, two other networks that had a substantial 1960s component, in April of that year.
+(Two classic country networks also continue to carry some 1960s material, and its classic rock outlet maintains a small amount.)